neimanpinchas/haxego/README.md

 Almost like Javascript, Plus some static typing/structs for simple objects to speed it up forther [gozilla](https://github.com/owenthereal/godzilla)

-Using vendor folder, as a hack to bypass folangs per pc software repos
+Using vendor folder, as a hack to bypass golangs per pc software repos

 ## discussion links